filippo-orru/personal-site-hugo/content/art/playlist-covers-2024/index.md

 The topic for 2024's covers is `pretty patterns`.

-{{< notice question "Playlist Covers" >}}
+{{< notice type="question" title="Playlist Covers" raw=true >}}
-I've been creating one playlist with my favorite music every month for the past {{< age-years 2018-07-01 >}} years.
+I've been creating one playlist with my favorite music every month for the past {{< age-years date="2018-07-01" >}} years.
 As the month goes on, I add songs that strike a chord with me (hehe).
 On average, they contain around 10 songs, but that varies a lot depending on how much time I can dedicate to actively listening to music.
 {{</ notice >}}

 Last year's topic was `aerial shots`, check it out [here]({{< ref "/art/playlist-covers-2023" >}}), or see all [playlist covers]({{< ref "/series/playlist-covers" >}}).